Society for Truth and Light: Gay rights

-The Society For Truth And Light strongly opposes gay rights and same-sex marriage because it claims that the inborn immutability and discrimination claimed by the gay and pro-gay activists are "invalid".
+The Society For Truth And Light opposes gay rights and same-sex marriage because it claims that the inborn immutability and discrimination claimed by the gay and pro-gay activists are "invalid".
 Other than the society's belief in the biblical norms which it explicitly denies, it claims there is support from related "scientific and social research".
 On course of consultation on legislation against discrimination on sexuality by Hong Kong Government, the group paid for frontpage advertisements on newspapers explaining their stance.
 The advertisements were signed by medical professionals who positioned themselves to be experts in the study of sexually transmitted diseases, they implied that there is a link between homosexuality and paedophilia.
 The Society For Truth And Light has paid for advertisement space in the front and second pages of various newspaper for 23 consecutive days, amounting to an estimated cost of about $1 million Hong Kong dollars(approximately US$128,000).
 The proposed bill is then frozen by the government in response to "public sentiment".

 The group oppose anti-discrimination law of sexual orientation.
 The group constantly maintains itself as a victim of so-called "reverse discrimination" in the gay rights issue.
 The concept of "reverse discrimination", in the group's context, means their right to discriminate against minority groups are being eroded (and hence "being discriminated").